Insufficiently Tightened Brake Caliper Bolts – 2019-2020 Thor Motor Coach Aria & Venetian Motorhomes

 General Information

-Daimler TruckseBay North America LLC (DTNA), on behalf of its FreightlinereBay Trucks Division and wholly owned subsidiaries, Western StareBay Truck Sales, Inc., FreightlinereBay Custom Chassis Corporation, and Thomas Built Buses, has decided that a defect that relates to motor vehicle safety exists on the vehicles mentioned above.
+Daimler TruckseBay logo North America LLC (DTNA), on behalf of its FreightlinereBay logo Trucks Division and wholly owned subsidiaries, Western StareBay logo Truck Sales, Inc., FreightlinereBay logo Custom Chassis Corporation, and Thomas Built Buses, has decided that a defect that relates to motor vehicle safety exists on the vehicles mentioned above.

 There are approximately 3,413 vehicles involved in this campaign.